Advancing Inter-Sectoral Action on Harm Reduction and Anti-Racism in the Supportive Housing Growth Plan

 Advancing Anti-Racism and Anti-Oppression in Supportive and Social Housing

-This toolkit helps housing organizations embed anti-racism and anti-oppression (ARAO) principles across their policies, practices, and parterships.
+This toolkit helps housing organizations embed anti-racism and anti-oppression (ARAO) principles across their policies, practices, and partnerships.